Think the Greenbelt is protected? It isn't, and conservationists say it needs to be | CBC News

 Stronger mandate for development than conservation

-The NCC's job, according to the National Capital Act that governs it, is "to [plan] for and assist in the development, conservation and improvement" of the region to reflect its national significance as the seat of the federal government.
+The NCC's job, according to the act that governs it, is "to [plan] for and assist in the development, conservation and improvement" of the region to reflect its national significance as the seat of the federal government.

 The problem is that development, conservation and improvement can be at odds with each other, and while the act says the NCC can "construct, maintain and operate parks," not a single other reference to green space or conservation is made.